 More than 800 students pursue student jobs each year.
-Many receive financial aid awards through Federal Work Study Barnard College Jobs, which allow students to receive funding through their work.
-Beyond Barnard administrates all paperwork and processes for applications to jobs, collaborates with cross-campus supervisors to facilitate the posting of positions.
+It's a great way to build your professional network, develop valuable transferable skills and earn extra money.
+Many receive financial aid awards through Federal Work Study and Barnard College Jobs, both of which allow students to receive funding through their work.
+Beyond Barnard administrates all paperwork and processes for applications to jobs, and collaborates with cross-campus supervisors to facilitate the posting of positions.

 If you are an international student using BarnardWorks for the first time, please fill out this form and we will create an account for you and email you the information.